 Gaumukh temple is one of the most popular sacred sites for Hindus in Mount Abu.
-Climb a flight of 700 stairs to arrive at the temple and also adore a panoramic view of the surrounding area.
+Climb the height of 700 stairs to arrive at the temple and also adore a panoramic view of the surrounding area.
 When translated in English, the name of temple means the ‘mouth of the Cow’ as the word ‘Gau’ means cow and ‘Mukh’ means ‘mouth’.

 Gaumukh temple is dedicated to Nandi, the divine bull of Lord Shiva (his vehicle) and thus the temple is especially quite popular amidst the followers of Lord Shiva.
 Water stream falls from the mouth of the bull statue.
 Devotees and tourists throng the temple in equal numbers, all round the year.
 The entrance of the temple has a statue of Nandi along with the idols of Lord Krishna, Lord Rama and Rishi Vashishth, placed nearby.